Updating Your Mid-Century House?

 The coat closet and stairs were conveniently right off the entry.
 The kitchen opened to both the dining room and living room, facilitating both family dining and entertaining.

-The furnace, and later the air conditioning, tucked neatly into its own little closet next to the water heater.
+The furnace, and later the air conditioning, were tucked neatly into their own little closet next to the water heater.

 A Carpenter Remembers